Share Prices & Company Research

 You do not pay tax on any interest or income generated from the funds held within an ISA, and you do not pay Capital Gains Tax on investments held within an ISA.

-Within a Stocks and Shares ISA you can own any investment you want to as long as it exists on a regulated stock market.
+Within a Stocks and Shares ISA you can own any investment you choose as long as it is listed on a regulated stock market, such as the London Stock Exchange.

 Stocks and Shares ISAs can also include unit trusts and investment funds, corporate bonds and government bonds.